Jack Rodwell: Manchester City

 In August 2012, Rodwell signed a five-year contract with Manchester City for a fee of £12 million, which could rise to £15 million.
 Upon joining the club, he said: "I relish the opportunity of playing with some of the best players in the world and continuing my development."

 Rodwell made his Manchester City debut on 19 August 2012, in a 3–2 win at home to Southampton.
 He made his away debut on 26 August 2012, coming on as a second-half substitute against Liverpool at Anfield in a 2–2 draw.
 Rodwell made his UEFA Champions League debut, starting a match and played 56 minutes, in a 1–1 draw against Borussia Dortmund on 3 October 2012.
 After being out due to injury since October, Rodwell made a successful return to the team on 26 January 2013 in a 1–0 win away to Stoke City in the FA Cup.
-After appearing a total of four matches for the next two months, he suffered a hamstring injury that kept him sidelined for two months.
+After appearing a total of four matches for the next two months, he suffered a hamstring injury that kept him out for two months.
 After two months out, Rodwell returned to the first team, coming on as an 85th-minute substitute, in a 0–0 draw against Swansea City on 4 May 2013.
-He then came on as a 69th-minute substitute in the FA Cup Final against Wigan Athletic, as Manchester City lost 1–0.
+He then came on as a 69th-minute substitute in the FA Cup Final against Wigan Athletic, as Manchester City loss 1–0.
 On the final day of the 2012–13 season, Rodwell scored both of Manchester City's goals in a 3–2 home defeat to Norwich City, his first goals for the club.
 At the end of the season, he went on to make fifteen appearances and scoring two times in all competitions.

 In the 2013–14 season, Rodwell made his first appearance of the season, playing the whole game, in a 0–0 draw against Stoke City on 14 September 2013.
 However, he found his first team opportunities limited, due to strong competition in the midfield position.
 Rodwell also faced his own injury concern.
 Despite this, he made ten appearances in all competitions, five of which were the league, making him eligible for a winner's medal when Manchester City became 2013–14 Premier League champions.
 Following this, it was expected that Rodwell was to leave the club in the summer.